AimeeKnight/Blogament/README.md

 To make image upload faster on Heroku, Blogament uses Sidekiq to process S3 image upload in the background.
-With that said, you'll need to install Unicorn in your application as follows:
+With that said, Blogament works by installing Unicorn in your application as follows:

 `Gemfile`